Which letters are friends?

 U is extremely lukewarm about Q. It’s the least popular of the vowels, but Q is just so keen on it and it’s a bit creepy.

 V is a total vowel-chaser, hanging out with A, O and E whenever it gets the chance.
-E tolerates this because E is friendly with everyone (it even tolerates X), but O is weirded out.
+E tolerates this because E is friendly with everyone (it even gets along with X), but O is weirded out.

 This is so depressing!
 Aren’t there some really good letter friendships out there?